 I will warn you right now; the following sentence will cause one of two reactions: HELL YAAASSSS, SHINE ON! -or- GET OVER YOURSELF.
 The truth is, it’s taken me approximately 31 years to own up to this fact fully:

 I am an always-evolving, fire-starting Unicorn.

-When I’m not writing or working, I’m probably sitting on rocks at a beach, quietly sipping tea, or making a bomb-ass meal.
+When I’m not writing or working, I’m probably sitting on rocks at a beach, quietly sipping tea and journaling, or making a bomb-ass meal.
 I’ve only ever mastered two out of the three at once, as it’s difficult to whip up a meal while you’re sitting on rocks on a beach.

 Not pictured: tea for the drinking.
 Also not pictured: a badass meal.
 Well, you get the idea.

 Elizabeth Gilbert best described my life as The Flight of the Hummingbird.
 Let’s get this out of the way – she described A LOT of people’s lives that way, not just me – but I felt like she was up on that stage speaking directly to my SOUL.

 You’d think that name-dropping Ms. Gilbert and opening up with the fact that I’m a writer would mean that I’m obsessed with Eat, Pray, Love, but sadly, I’ve never read it.
 And as much as I love Julia Roberts, I haven’t seen the movie either.

 So hummingbirds.
 They flit from flower to flower, doin’ the damn thing.
 And my life is exactly like that.
 Like the small but mighty hummingbird, I go to one flower, give it all I got (errr, get all the nectar I can?), and then move on to the next flower.
 I used to think this was a bad thing.
 And then I woke up and realized I only get so many trips around the sun, so I might as well jam my face into as many flowers as I can.
 Get your mind out of the gutter.